 Balance hand washing and sanitation with moisturizing your hands with lotion, ointment, or hand cream.
-It will help soothe and heal dry skin.
+The right solution can help soothe and heal dry skin.

 Apply a mineral oil or petrolatum-based moisturizer.
 It won’t add moisture like water-based lotions, but instead will lock in and retain moisture.
 This will protect your hands and negate the dryness from hand sanitizer use and frequent washing.

 A natural product that is dye-free and fragrance-free will work best and is less irritating on chapped skin.
 Moisturize your hands whenever you feel any dryness and tightness.
 At night, you can leave on a thicker amount of hand cream overnight and wear gloves to improve absorption.
 The greasier, the better!

 In addition to that, wash your hands with gentle fragrance-free soaps that include glycerin.
 Glycerin-based soaps are some of the most soothing for dry skin.

 2. Pick a Quality Hand Sanitizer